-- Samples of your creative work in the genre in which you are applying for admission (Poetry: 10 pages, Fiction: 20 pages, Creative Nonfiction: 20 pages, Writing for Young People: 20 pages).
+- Samples of your creative work in the genre in which you are applying for admission (Poetry: 10 page maximum, Fiction: 20 page maximum, Creative Nonfiction: 20 page maximum, Writing for Young People: 20 page maximum).
 Work samples should be typed and double-spaced with your name at the top of each page.

 - Two letters of recommendation to be sent directly to Antioch University from individuals who can comment on your qualifications for the program.
 We prefer letters from former teachers, writing colleagues, or others who are well acquainted with your writing.
 In addition, at least one of these letters of recommendation should address your ability to work well on your own, because, in a low-residency program, high levels of self-discipline and self-direction are required of the student.

 Please submit all materials to: Admissions Office, 400 Corporate Pointe, Culver City, CA 90230.